-- Armed Forces personnel who are currently serving in the armed forces and those who have served in the armed forces in the five years preceding their application for an allocation of social housing, with the exception of those who have been dishonourably discharged. - Bereaved spouses or civil partners of those serving in the regular forces where the bereaved spouse or civil partner will be shortly no longer entitled to reside or is no longer entitled to reside in Ministry of Defence accommodation following the death of their service spouse or partner, and the death was attributable to their service.

-Existing or former members of the reserve forces who are suffering from a serious injury, illness or disability which is attributable (wholly or partly) to their service.
+- Armed Forces personnel who are currently serving in the armed forces and those who have served in the armed forces, with the exception of those who have been dishonourably discharged. - Bereaved spouses or civil partners of those serving in the regular forces where the bereaved spouse or civil partner will be shortly no longer entitled to reside or is no longer entitled to reside in Ministry of Defence accommodation following the death of their service spouse or partner, and the death was wholly or partly attributable to their service. - Existing or former members of the reserve forces who are suffering from a serious injury, illness or disability which is attributable (wholly or partly) to their service. - Divorced or separated spouses or civil partners of those serving in the regular forces living in armed force accommodation provided by the Ministry of Defence who will be shortly no longer be entitled to reside or are no longer entitled to reside in accommodation.